SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 to using a protocol type as the return type of a function, but these two kinds of return type differ in whether they preserve type identity.
-An opaque types refer to some specific type, even though you can't tell which type;
+An opaque type refers to one specific type, although the caller of the function isn't able to see which type;
 a protocol type can refer to any type that conform to the protocol.
 Generally speaking,
 protocol types give you more flexibility